alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/educational-scientific-cultural-professional-documents.markdown

 Use the correct [Customs Procedure Code (CPC)](/start/trade-tariff.html) [when you make your import declaration](/guide/import-goods-outside-eu/overview.html).

+^You can use an agent or freight forwarder if you want to import goods and don’t want to manage the logistics yourself.^

 *[VAT]: Value Added Tax
 *[CSDR]: Community System of Duty Reliefs
 *[NIRU]: National Import Relief Unit